Conscious-Cosmos/Unified-Conscious-Field/README.md

     - We experience the 𝒜₇ mathematical universe
     - Aliens experience their 𝒜_alien mathematical universes

-12. "WHY SOMETHING RATHER THHING?"
+12. "WHY SOMETHING RATHER THAN NOTHING?"
 ANSWERED:
     - Nothing = no qualia configurations
     - Something = at least one qualia configuration
     - Since 𝒞 is infinite-dimensional, empty qualia is unstable